tomato414941/search-engine/README.md

 ## Future Plans

-- Implement respect for robots.txt files in the crawler
 - Add support for different content types (e.g., PDFs)
 - Implement a more sophisticated ranking algorithm
 - Add support for phrase searches and boolean operators